nuvla/clojure-library/doc/getting-started.md

 ## Usage

-The search (search), create (add), read (get), update (edit), and delete (delete) operations are defined in the `cimi` protocol in the `sixsq.nuvla.client.api` namespace.
-A separate namespace `sixsq.nuvla.client.authn` wraps some of the CIMI functions to simplify the authentication process.
+The search (search), create (add), read (get), update (edit), and delete (delete) operations are defined in the `api` protocol in the `sixsq.nuvla.client.api` namespace.
+A separate namespace `sixsq.nuvla.client.authn` wraps some of the functions to simplify the authentication process.

-To use the CIMI and authn protocol functions, you must instantiate either a synchronous or asynchronous implementation of those protocols.
+To use the api and authn protocol functions, you must instantiate either a synchronous or asynchronous implementation of those protocols.
 The synchronous implementation directly returns the results of the functions, while the asynchronous implementation always returns a core.async channel.

 ```clojure
 ;; Demonstrating use from the REPL